taylorhughes291/scheduler/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

 * Ruby version - 3.0.1

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

 ## User Story #1 - As a User, I want to see which coaches I can schedule with.